 3) No Limit: There’s no limit on the number of miles you can accrue, and they don’t expire.
 Of course, your account must be in good standing, and it can’t have more than 13 consecutive months of inactivity.

 4) Insurance: Barclaycard offers other benefits such as $200,000 in automatic travel accident insurance, reimbursement for expenses if your bag is lost or delayed, trip cancellation coverage, and $0 fraud liability.

 5) Double Miles: You earn 2 miles for every dollar you spend.
 This can be for purchases you or your authorized users make.
 Given I spent $9,200 on my four week Euro trip, I could be halfway to a round trip ticket to Hawaii already if I got the card before I left.

-6) Sign Up Reward For New Members: Barclaycard is currently offering 40,000 miles to new members (that equates to $400 for travel), assuming you use your card for at least $1,000 in purchase within 90 days of sign up.
+6) Sign Up Reward For New Members: Barclaycard is currently offering 40,000 miles to new members (that equates to $400 for travel), assuming you use your card for at least $3,000 in purchases within 90 days of sign up.

 HOW MUCH ARE THE FEES?

 There are minimal fees with the Barclaycard Arrival as long as you use your credit card responsibly and pay it off each month, which we all do.
 Let’s review.